sofiahuppertz/42-CPP-modules/mod04/Readme.md

   virtual std::string getIdea(int index) const = 0;
   ```

-### Ex03: Minecraft-Inspired System
+### Ex03: Interfaces, Abstract and Derived classes that interconnect

-- **Objective**: Construct a system with materials, sources, and characters, inspired by Minecraft.
+- **Objective**: Construct a system with materials, material sources, and characters, inspired by Minecraft.
 - **Components**:
   - Materials and their source management.
   - Characters with abilities to equip/unequip materials.